Nexmo/lex-connector/README.md

 cp .env.example > .env
 ```

-Modify the contents of the file to include your own `HOSTNAME` and `PORT`.
+Edit `.env` file, set the `PORT` value where websockets connections will be established.
 You can then launch the Lex Connector as a Docker instance by running:

 ```bash
 docker-compose up